Lovato Lovati: Early life, education, and career

-Ideology
+Philosophical work

 On the imitation of ancient philosophy

 It was around 1290 when Lovato Lovati affirmed his intention to follow in the footsteps of the ancient poets—a principle that conditioned his whole approach to antiquity.
 In a letter written to his friend, Bellino Bissolo, Lovati declared, "Your actions, in order to be praiseworthy, should be distant from the two extremes by an equal distance…However, if you must "Err" on one side, it should be on the side of the daring."
 Although ridiculed for his rigid maintenance of ancient poetic standards, Lovati was motivated to apply himself into ancient texts.
 Lovato compared his willingness to absorb ancient principles to several Greek ancients such as Capeneus and Achilles.
 In response towards critiques he wrote, "I won't change my mind.
 I stand fast, as in my habit, and I won't correct the vice of my long disease."

 On ancient literature

 While assessing ancient literature, Lovato characterized three features which mark the development of humanism: an appetite for classical texts; a philological concern to correct them and ascertain their meaning, and a desire to imitate them.

 Noted by Petrarch, it was Lovato's study of law which introduced him to the ancient literature.
 However while drawing on ancient Roman sources for their own work, Lovato and his disciple Albertino Mussato, showed little interest in investigating the nature of the society, that produced them.
 Lovato's poetry exposed his confused notion of the ancient past, where Greek and Roman history and mythology mingle without distinction as their basis in reality.
 Yet, Lovati's success demonstrated his profound intensive study of ancient law, vocabulary and phraseology.
 His stylistic accomplishments, and ability to imitate ancient Latin, suggest that he was at least making a beginning of establishing an emotional and intellectual contact with a segment of the ancient experience.
 A keen admirer of the Roman dramatist Seneca, Lovato demonstrated his clear understanding of metrical structure of ancient Latin poetry, later producing the earliest Renaissance treatise on metrics.
 He wrote a short account of Senecan meters, illustrating Latin poet's preference for two verse patterns, the pentameter and the hexameter.
 In his letters, Lovato strives to match classical vocabulary, meter and tone, revealing a strong emphasis of grammatical components towards the literary movement.
 Evidently, Lovato only reformed his poetry, leaving his prose untouched.
 Unlike his poetry, Lovato's Dictamina borrowed few phrases from ancient authors, not erecting the effect of ancient prose.
 This bifurcation of Lovato's work is characteristic of the literary movement he pioneered for the first forty years.